Muslim women in science and technology: Fatima al-Fihri

-The grand college mosque complex of al-Qarawiyin in Fez, which is perhaps the oldest university in the world, was originally established in 841 by Fatima al-Fihri.
-A devout, pious and well educated young woman from Kiroan (Tunisia), Fatima inherited a large sum of money from her father and decided to use it in order to give Fez a great centre of learning.
-She vowed to spend her entire inheritance to realise this dream and, from these humble beginnings, al-Qarawiyin developed into a great centre of religious instruction and political discussion, gradually extending its curriculum to cover all subjects, particularly the natural sciences (and so hence earning its name as one of the first universities).
+The grand college mosque complex of al-Qarawiyin in Fez - potentially the oldest University in the world - was originally established in 841 by Fatima al-Fihriya.
+A young woman from Kiroan (Tunisia), Fatima inherited a large sum of money from her father and decided to use it in order to give Fez a centre of learning.
+She vowed to spend her entire inheritance on this dream and al-Qarawiyin developed into a centre of religious instruction and political discussion, gradually extending its curriculum to cover all subjects, particularly the natural sciences (therefore earning its name as one of the first universities).
 At its height, al-Qarawiyin was well-equipped with astronomical instruments, while its ‘timers room’ had astrolabes, sand clocks and other instruments for calculating time.
-Its variety of subjects and high-quality teaching drew scholars and students from far and wide, contributing greatly to the flourishing of Islamic civilisation.
+Its variety of subjects and teaching drew scholars and students from far and wide, contributing greatly to the flourishing of Islamic civilisation.

 Fatima al-Majriti (c.
 10th century)

 Thought to have been an astronomer from Andalusia, and daughter of astronomer and mathematician Maslama al-Majriti.
 There is much debate surrounding the historical accuracy of the figure of Fatima al-Majriti.